Let Synthetic Data Shine: Domain Reassembly and Soft-Fusion for Single Domain Generalization: Related work

 \section{Related work}

 In this section, we first review UDA and DG methods, followed by an introduction to SDG methods applied in object detection and semantic segmentation.
 Finally, we present pioneering works that employs synthetic data to address SDG challenges.
-Additionally, we illustrate the differences between UDA, DG, and our proposed synthetic data-based method to solve SDG challenges in Fig.~\ref{fig:sdg_task}.